tericcabrel/snipcode/apps/core/README.md

 # Sharingan Core

 This is the core backend of Sharingan.
-All the business logics behind this application are implemented here.
+All the business logic behind this application is implemented here.

 ## Tech Stack
 * Node.js